-Wildfires are consuming record-breaking chunks of the country thanks to a dry, hot spring.
+Wildfires consumed record-breaking chunks of the country last year thanks to a dry, hot spring.
 Choking smoke, increasingly common in Western Canada during fire season, blanketed more populous eastern cities and led to more coverage and concern for what’s happening when it comes to Canada’s wildfires.

-Hot conditions, lightning, human carelessness and forests left cluttered and itching for rebirth have all contributed to the infernos this year.
+Hot conditions, lightning, human carelessness and forests left cluttered and itching for rebirth have all contributed to the infernos.

 Here’s a breakdown of how fires start and why they seem to be getting worse.